iZettle/sdk-ios/Documentation/SDK_Tipping_Support_Documentation.md

 Tipping is optional and is enabled per call to the charge-function.
 Passing enableTipping to the `charge(amount:)` call does not guarantee that tipping flow will be displayed.
 This is because tipping is not supported by all accounts and all card readers.

-### Why are the different flows in the card reader to collect tips?
-User research showed that the methods to give tips differ between countries.
-In the UK users want to be prompted with a question before entering the tip amount.
-As a contrast in Norway and Sweden, users prefer to enter the total amount including tip directly.

 ### Are there any prerequisites for using tipping?
 See section [prerequisites](#prerequisites).